How to calculate your electricity bill

 An even less expensive tool is an electricity usage monitor with a built-in digital display, such as the Kill-A-Watt meter.
 It won’t give you a detailed analysis, but it will give you a quick read of the electrical draw of any appliance you plug into it, saving you time in your calculations.
 Some models can automatically calculate kWh totals by day, week, month or year.

 Not sure what to do with all this new data on your home energy use?
-Take a minute to enter your zip code at Home Energy Saver, an online energy assessment tool from the U.S. Department of Energy.
+Take a minute to enter your ZIP code at Home Energy Saver, an online energy assessment tool from the U.S. Department of Energy.
 You can use this tool to see average energy use estimates in your area for typical and energy-efficient homes and generate customized energy efficiency recommendations for your home.

 Explore the learning center